duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 				- The annual Edinburgh Festival of the arts is internationally famous.
 	- ## Exercise 1
 		- Fill each of the gaps below with a suitable word or phrase.
-		- 1. Scotland is in the and is only smaller than of Great Britain.
-It is the second in area. biggest country
+		- 1. Scotland is in the  Great Britain.
+It is the second biggest country and is only smaller than England in area.
 - 2. Scotland has three main regions:
 - 3. The economy of the Southern Uplands depends largely on
 - 4. The highlands. consists of small islands off the west coast.